 With FlexDeploy’s Oracle SaaS FSM plugin you can migrate setup data in bulk using CSV file packages.
 CSV File packages manage the setup data of a specific task.
 They allow easy migration into other Oracle SaaS environments.

 In this blog, you will see how to leverage the FlexDeploy Oracle SaaS FSM Plugin to make deployment of setup tasks a breeze.
-Today we will be showing off an example application with respect to Human Capital Managment (HCM).
-However, FlexDeploy’s FSM support goes beyond just HCM into other Oracle Fusion Applications such as Supply Chain Management, Sales, Enterprise Resource Planning, and more.
+Today we will be showing off an example application with respect to Human Capital Management (HCM).
+However, FlexDeploy’s FSM support would apply to all Oracle Fusion Applications such as Supply Chain Management, Sales, Enterprise Resource Planning, and etc…

 Oracle SaaS FSM Cloud Account

-FlexDeploy utilizes workflows to determine what steps and operations will be used during build and deploy processing.
-To support the Oracle SaaS FSM build/deploy process we need two workflows:
+FlexDeploy utilizes workflows to determine what steps and operations will be used during build and deploy processes.
+The blueprint would have created two workflows for you named “Build FSM Setup tasks” and “Deploy FSM Setup Tasks”.

 The build workflow will look like the following.
 A single csvExport step.